ionutcirja/superagent-wrapper/README.md

 Takes endpoint and headers as parameters.

-Headers value will be added to the default headers set into the initialization call.
+Headers sent to the server will extend the default headers set into the initialization call.

 Returns a promise.